 Had the labor stoppages never happened, would Harold Baines have reached 3,000 hits?
 I’d say it’s better than 50/50 that he would have.

-If Harold Baines had 3,000 hits the baseball writers would have been forced to think about him much differently.
-They would have had to look at the rest of his credentials: the more than 900 extra-base hits, the more than 1,600 RBIs, the .289 career average, it would be hard to ignore him.
+If Harold Baines has 3,000 hits the baseball writers would have been forced to think about him much differently.
+Combined with his other credentials: the more than 900 extra-base hits, the more than 1,600 RBIs, the .289 career average, it would be hard to ignore him.

 Of course, they also would have looked at his more than 1,600 games as a designated hitter (almost 60 percent of his playing time).
 Had that happened, we might think about 3,000 hits differently.
 We might view Harold Baines much different too.